We are helping autistic people to find and progress in fulfilling employment through our new Tool Up Mentoring programme.

 - Need to learn career skills?

-Take a step towards a fulfilling career and join our Tool Up mentoring programme.
+Take a step towards a fulfilling career and join our free Tool Up mentoring programme.

 It includes weekly one hour online one to one mentoring sessions, an online employment readiness course and an online support group.
+Online means via video calls or forum.
 Our Tool Up Mentoring programme will help you to formulate and progress towards your employment goal.

-It shown that time-limited, goal-directed mentoring helps autistic people deal with challenges and realise potential & ambitions, it demonstrated progress into employment and an improvement to the wellbeing of autistic participants.
+It showed that time-limited, goal-directed mentoring helps autistic people deal with challenges and realise potential & ambitions, it demonstrated progress into employment and an improvement to the wellbeing of autistic participants.

 Our programme is based on Dr Milton’s study and designed with his participation and the valuable contribution of Dr Susy Ridout, the expert in neurodivergent mentoring.
 It is developed by autistic people for autistic people who are looking to get into meaningful employment or to change careers.